harvey007y/WrapSQLInQuotesForCS/README.md

       3. A dialog box will appear that allows tells you to put your sql in notepad, save it, and click okay.<br/>
             <center><img src="http://www.idealautomate.com/images/WrapSqlInQuotesForCSDialog.PNG" border="0" alt="Select Server that sql server runs on" /></center><br/>
                         <center><img src="http://www.idealautomate.com/images/WrapSqlInQuotesForCSIn.PNG" border="0" alt="Select Server that sql server runs on" /></center><br/>
+      4. Here the notepad page that will appear after you click okay in the red dialog box:
                         <center><img src="http://www.idealautomate.com/images/WrapSqlInQuotesForCSOut.PNG" border="0" alt="Select Server that sql server runs on" /></center><br/>